line/centraldogma/site/src/sphinx/mirroring.rst

 - ``publicKey`` (string)

-  - the OpenSSH RSA public key which is used for SSH public key authentication.
+  - the OpenSSH RSA, ECDSA or EdDSA public key which is used for SSH public key authentication.

 - ``privateKey`` (string)

-  - the OpenSSH RSA private key in PEM format which is used for SSH public key authentication.
+  - the OpenSSH RSA, ECDSA or EdDSA private key which is used for SSH public key authentication.

     .. note::

-        Note that the private key must be an RSA key formatted in PEM format, which starts with ``-----BEGIN RSA PRIVATE KEY-----``.
-If your private key starts with ``-----BEGIN OPENSSH PRIVATE KEY-----``, you must convert it into PEM format first:
+        Currently, an encrypted key is not supported.
+If you want to use an encrypted key, the private key must be an RSA key formatted in PEM format, which starts with ``-----BEGIN RSA PRIVATE KEY-----``.
+If you want to use the encrypted key and your private key starts with ``-----BEGIN OPENSSH PRIVATE KEY-----``, you must convert it into PEM format first:

         .. code-block:: shell